 Who is it for?

-Inflata Nation is aimed at those aged 3 and over with a specially designed toddler area with a mini slide and ball pond just for them.
-It is suitable for everyone, children, teens and even adults, basically if you are steady on your feet you can join in and trust me you are going to want to.
-We often take the children to trampoline parks or play areas and now they are old enough we let them go off and play together whilst we enjoy a break and watch from the sidelines and you can do that here as there is seating upstairs and downstairs as well as a cafe that serves food and drink BUT chances are you aren’t going to want to.
+We often take the children to trampoline parks or play areas and now they are old enough we let them go off and play together whilst we enjoy a break and watch from the side lines and if that’s your thing then you can do that here as there is seating upstairs and downstairs as well as a cafe that serves food and drink BUT chances are you are going to want to join in instead.
 The set up makes it so inviting that you feel obliged to climb aboard and join in with the children, laughing, bouncing and falling over in equal measures.

 How long can you stay?